LaurentVeyssier/Disaster_Response_Pipeline/README.md

 This is the second project of [Udacity's Data Scientist Nanodegree](https://www.udacity.com/course/data-scientist-nanodegree--nd025).
 The project's objective is design a ML application supporting Disaster Emergency Response API.
 Tha app is composed of the following:
 - front-end API where disaster messages can be submitted for classification inference
-- back-end leveraging a trained classifier model.
-The model tags the message along 36 different labels such as 'Food', 'Water', 'Medical support', 'Request (for)'
+- back-end leveraging a trained classifier model for a Multi-label Classification task.
+The model tags the message along 36 different binary labels such as 'Food', 'Water', 'Medical support', 'Request (for)'
 The app therefore allows to redirect messages to the appropriate first-line emergency response bodies.

 2. Dataset used for model training